KacperKubara/distython/README.md

 print(result)
 ```
 # Research Papers
-The code have implemented based on the following literature:
+The code have been implemented based on the following literature:
 -  HEOM, VDM and HVDM: https://arxiv.org/pdf/cs/9701101.pdf